 A memoir of travel, business & ambition

 "I didn't set out to write a business story.
-I set out to see the world.
-But somewhere between sleeping in the back of a car in Australia and opening the doors to a tiny office in Camden Town, travel became something else entirely."
+I set out to travel the world.
+But somewhere between sleeping in the back of a car in Australia and opening the doors to an office in Camden Town, travel became something else entirely."

 A true story of ambition, travel, and risk — where building a business becomes a journey of its own.